 We believe strongly that a child needs a secure environment to provide the stability, warmth, understanding and unconditional love to give the child a sense of belonging, to grow into a well-rounded and positive person.
 This secure environment can be provided by any loving single parent or same-sex couple – whether gay, lesbian or heterosexual.

 We also firmly believe that any individual committed to providing a loving, nurturing, caring and supportive environment for a child has the right to become a parent, irrespective of gender or sexuality.
-We are proud to help all such right-minded persons to start their families, whether they are heterosexual couples, same-sex couples or single women.
+We are proud to help all such right-minded people to start their families, whether they are heterosexual couples, same-sex couples or single women.
 The Herts & Essex Fertility Centre treats all patients with the same degree of professionalism and care.

 There are a number of different fertility treatment options for single women, gay men and lesbian women.

 At this point, it is worth highlighting that there are complex legal implications in conceiving with donor sperm, having fertility treatment wherein one parent contributes genetically as through sperm donation or egg donation – or by carrying the baby until birth.
 If you are unsure of your rights as a gay parent or as a single woman giving birth through IVF, please feel free to call us on 01992 78 50 60 for an informal chat.
 If you decide to book fertility treatment, it may be worthwhile taking expert legal advice to protect your respective rights as parents.

-For the over fifteen years we have helped gay men and lesbian women become parents and we’re proud to have created hundreds of happy families.
+For over seventeen years we have helped gay men and lesbian women become parents and we’re proud to have created hundreds of happy families.

 We can provide Donor Sperm from our own sperm bank or help you locate suitable sperm from other reputable sperm banks in the UK and even from overseas.
-We know this is an extremely important and difficult decision to make, so we will guide you carefully through the process of choosing a sperm donor.
+We know that this is an extremely important and difficult decision to make, so we will guide you carefully through the process of choosing a sperm donor.